Gentle Object Retraction in Dense Clutter Using Multimodal Force Sensing and Imitation Learning: Experiment

 \subsection{Results}

 The results of $40$ evaluations on each policy are summarized in \cref{fig:results}.
 The first item of note is that each policy that has access to wrench or tactile information in addition to vision significantly outperforms the \textit{baseline} policy.
 This can be seen in \cref{fig:results}a, which displays the number of successes, time-out failures, and excessive force failures for each policy.
-The best performance is demonstrated by the \textit{force-informed} policy, where we see an $80$\% relative improvement above the baseline.
+The best performance is demonstrated by the \textit{wrench\,+\,tactile} policy, where we see an $80$\% relative improvement above the baseline.
 The improved performance for all policies with access to either force modality appears to be largely due to a substantial reduction to excessive force failures.

-The \textit{force-informed} policy appears to derive its improved performance largely from the ability to avoid time-out failures as seen in \cref{fig:results}a.
+The \textit{wrench\,+\,tactile} policy appears to derive its improved performance largely from the ability to avoid time-out failures as seen in \cref{fig:results}a.
 In contrast, the significantly higher proportion of timeout failures for the remaining policies often occurred due to pulling away from objects in the absence of large contact forces, failing to focus on the target after it has been isolated, and even retracting without the target object.
+These behaviors are shown in the accompanying video in the supplementary materials.
 The \textit{baseline} policy exhibits the highest timeout failure rate.
 Finally, as seen in \cref{fig:results}b, all policies informed by wrench or tactile information accomplished the task faster, with the \textit{wrench-informed} policy being fastest.

-To gain a better understanding of how the policies have learned to react to contact forces, we extract the observed forces and resulting displacements of the end-effector for all timesteps of all evaluations of the \textit{baseline} and \textit{force-informed} policies.
+To gain a better understanding of how the policies have learned to react to contact forces, we extract the measured forces and resulting displacements of the end-effector for all timesteps of all evaluations for each policy.
 We compute the resulting displacement over a subsequent duration of $0.8\,s$ to allow for 1 full inference cycle to enable proper reactions.